 Appeal of Results

-Grading of examinations is blind.
+The grading of examinations is blind.
 The faculty members do not know whose examination they are grading.
 If a student fails any part of an exam, the exam is assigned to a second faculty member for an automatic appeal review.
-If the second reader passes the exam, then it is assigned to a third reader and the determinations of two of the three readers determines the result.
+If the second reader passes the exam, then it is assigned to a third reader and the determinations of two of the three readers determine the result.
 This procedure constitutes the appeal process.
 There is no additional process of appeal.

 Second and Third Retake